Passing offline conversions

 Currency

-Currency code of the purchase in the three-letter ISO 4217 format.
+Currency code in three-letter ISO 4217 format.

 Step 3.
-Transmitting data
+Sending data

 Note